DJ Puffy: Red Bull Music 3Style World DJ Championship

-After winning 3style, DJ Puffy completed a tour across Europe as the 2016 world champion followed by an Asia tour, where he visited the Philippines, Tokyo and Japan.
+After winning 3style, DJ Puffy completed a tour across Europe as the 2016 world champion followed by an Asia tour, where he visited the Philippines, and Japan.

 Other competitions

 Puffy was part of the winning time of Toronto's 24Hours/24DJS competition after being invited by Dr Jay de Soca Prince of Canada to join his team.
 The competition was streamed live by the Vibe105 radio station at York University in Toronto, Canada.
 Each DJ was given an hour to create a live exclusive mix, to be voted on by an online audience.